rawar/AppleHealthData/README.md

 # AppleHealthData
-Python Script to Parse Apple Watch and Apple Health data from the export.xml
+Python Script to Parse Apple Watch and Apple Health data from the Exportieren.xml file.
+The script creates a CSV file from the XML data.

 See link for getting the data off your iPhone: